eruszczak/k3s-virtualbox/README.md

-# k3s-virtualbox-cluster-bootstraper
+# k3s-virtualbox
-This project makes it very easy to create single- and multi-node k3s clusters in VirtualBox, e.g. for local development on Kubernetes.
+This project makes it very easy to create single- and multi-node k3s cluster in VirtualBox, e.g. for local development on Kubernetes.

 My inspirations for this project:
 - [k3d](https://github.com/k3d-io/k3d) (the idea is pretty similar, but it uses containers which are much more lightweight compared to virtual machines)